Experimental Comparison of Bohm-like Theories with Different Ontologies: Experimental scheme

 As described in Sec.~\ref{sec:pbohm_intro}, the conservation of momentum for a free particle implies that the $p$-Bohm momentum trajectories follow lines of constant $p$.
 There is no need to construct these trajectories experimentally; however, the relative probabilities (or density of trajectories) can be measured by making a strong $p$ measurement.
 In practice this is accomplished by strong $x$ measurements in the far field, using the fact that momentum maps to position at infinity (see Figure~\ref{fig:Strength_of_weakx} in Appendix~\ref{sec:calibrationsec}).
 The same setup is used to calibrate the coupling strength of the weak measurement (again, see Appendix~\ref{sec:calibrationsec}).
 The resulting trajectories are shown in the second row of Figure~\ref{fig:PTraj_overlaid}.

-We emphasize that $p$-Bohm theory in three dimensions is not unique and that different theories lead to different velocities, ${\bf{v}}_p({\bf{p}},t)$ \cite{Struyve_2008}.
-However, in one dimension the continuity constraint \eqref{eq:momentum_continuity} essentially identifies \eqref{eq:momentum current} as the current density in momentum space, which in the limit of a free particle leads via Eq.~\eqref{eq:momentum_velocity} to the conservation of the $p$-Bohm momentum.
+We emphasize that $p$-Bohm theory in three dimensions is not unique, and that different theories lead to different expressions ${\bf{v}}_p({\bf{p}},t)$ for the momentum-space velocity \cite{Struyve_2008}.
+However, in one dimension the continuity constraint \eqref{eq:momentum_continuity} essentially identifies \eqref{eq:momentum current} as the current density in momentum-space, which in the limit of a free particle leads via Eq.~\eqref{eq:momentum_velocity} to the conservation of the $p$-Bohm momentum.
 The results in Fig.~\ref{fig:PTraj_overlaid} are therefore free of any ambiguity that would affect $p$-Bohm theories in higher dimensions.